For Gary Dawson Designs location, hours and contact info, please see our Contact Page!

 …selling my first ring, sitting on the sidewalk outside of Old Taylors on 13th St. in Eugene, OR.
 It sold for $4 and I think I probably used a buck fifty of it to buy myself a celebratory beer.
 I know I used the rest to buy more silver.
 That would have been sometime in 1975 and I have been designing, manufacturing and selling custom precious metal and gemstone jewelry ever since.

-As my children came of an age it became more difficult to take my business on the road.
+As my children grew it became more difficult to take my business on the road.
 I moved my business to downtown Eugene and dug in on Broadway, operating at that location for over 12 years as sole owner.
-As that business grew I realized I was becoming a business manager rather than the artist/craftsperson that I wanted to be.
+As that business prospered I realized I was becoming a business manager rather than the artist/craftsperson that I wanted to be.
 So in 2010 I sold the Brick & Mortar store to Erin Murphy, who continues to operate on Broadway in Eugene.
 I love what I do so much I will never retire in the way that many do.
 I plan to continue to work closely with people to design articles of jewelry as long as I possibly can.
 I find working in precious metals and gem materials that reflect my clients various tastes and desires to be both challenging and rewarding.
-Loving relationships, lifestyle choices, passions and avocations … people choose to symbolize many important aspects of their lives through jewelry.

 Gary Dawson Designer/Goldsmith: Creating Unique Jewelry